 - The first is called rehosting and essentially means that you are recreating the same environment that you already had.

 - The second is called replatforming, and this is the same as rehosting with the exception that they will do a bit of adjustment to optimize a few things.

 - The third strategy is called repurchasing, and this involves moving to a new, cloud-based service, usually a SaaS platform.

 - The fourth strategy is refactoring, and this is typically the most expensive strategy.
 You will be rebuilding applications from scratch, but you do it to leverage the new options from a cloud-based service.

 - The fifth strategy is retiring and basically involves turning off some applications that you find that you aren't using any longer, and the resulting savings can help boost the case for migration.

 - The sixth and final strategy is retaining, and this means that you are postponing the migration for one or more serious issues that are unable to be resolved at this time.

 Benefits Of Migration

-As we have mentioned several times, each business will have its unique needs that must be met during a cloud migration.
-Even with these unique needs, there is a common set of steps that all businesses must go through to implement a cloud migration successfully.
-You will need to look at all of the costs involved in a migration, and even if you want to move everything or only part of what you have.
-The right answer for your business is what makes the most sense to those doing the migration.
-Yes, there are benefits to be had for migrating to a cloud-based system, but there could be a steep learning curve that impacts your business for a period of time as well.
+As we've mentioned, each business will have its unique needs that must be met during a cloud migration.
+Even with these unique needs, there is a common set of steps that all businesses must go through to implement a cloud migration successfully, such as looking at all of the costs involved in a migration.
+Yes, there are benefits to be had for migrating to a cloud-based system, but there could be a steep learning curve that impacts your business for a period of time.
 The more you keep your employees informed on things, the higher the likelihood is that the transition will go smoothly and you will only experience a small blip in productivity.